Syncthing Relay Node: A Regular Client Is Enough

 You don’t need to learn any new command-line tools or configuration file syntax.
 You just need to click a few times in the familiar Syncthing Web interface.

-This is the most critical advantage.
-A pure relay server doesn’t store any of your files—it only forwards traffic.
+A pure relay server does not store your files.
+It only forwards traffic.

 - Natural data redundancy: Your files now have at least three copies (e.g., desktop, laptop, VPS).
 If any device goes offline or gets damaged, data won’t be lost.